openconnect/recipes/ocserv-freeipa.md

 FreeIPA is an identity and policy management solution for POSIX based systems.
 The OpenConnect VPN server can be integrated with it as it natively supports [Kerberos](ocserv-kerberos.md).
-This document provides a simplification over the Kerberos instructions as it takes advantage of the FreeIPA presence.
+This document provides a simplification over the Kerberos instructions as it takes advantage of the FreeIPA infrastructure.

+It is recommended to have the VPN server on a separate system than the FreeIPA master server, and the following instructions make that assumption.

 ## Setting the server up

 ### Setting up the Kerberos principal

 It is needed to add a new Principal into Kerberos to be used by the VPN server.
 As OpenConnect VPN presents HTTPS end-point, a recommended Kerberos principal should be HTTP/server.
 If for example, your server is 'vpn.example.com' you may use the following instructions.

 ```
 ipa service-add HTTP/vpn.example.com